neurobiol/proposal/README.md

 ## 9. Decision rules

+C3 will proceed to quantum encoding only if both conditions below are met:

+1. Its mean participant-held-out NLL is within one standard error of the lowest mean participant-held-out NLL among C0--C3.
+2. Its state structure remains stable under participant resampling.

-A primary quantum memory advantage requires both conditions below:
+A primary quantum memory advantage then requires both conditions below:

-1. The quantum representation reproduces the selected classical process's output probabilities within numerical tolerance.
+1. The quantum representation reproduces C3's output probabilities and successor-state dynamics with a maximum absolute error below $10^{-8}$.
 2. The 95 percent participant-bootstrap confidence interval for

-$$\overline{C}_{\mu}-\overline{C}_q$$
+$$
+\overline{C}_{\mu}-\overline{C}_q
+$$

 lies entirely above zero.

 Definitions:

-- $\overline{C}_{\mu}-\overline{C}_q$ is the average reduction in predictive memory.
+- $\overline{C}_{\mu}-\overline{C}_q$ is the reduction in predictive memory averaged across the analyzed trials.
-- A positive value means the quantum representation uses less memory.
+- A positive value means that the quantum representation uses less predictive memory.
-- A participant bootstrap repeatedly resamples whole participants, not individual trials.
+- A participant bootstrap repeatedly resamples complete participants, not individual trials.
-- A 95 percent confidence interval summarizes uncertainty across these resamples.
+- A 95 percent confidence interval summarizes uncertainty across these resampled datasets.

-Held-out NLL and RMSE are used first to identify a credible classical source process.
-A memory reduction in a poorly predicting model is not treated as an advantage.
+- The $10^{-8}$ threshold is a numerical implementation check, not evidence of quantum advantage.

+NLL is the primary measure used to compare the four classical models.
+RMSPE and calibration are secondary measures.
+The classical--quantum comparison concerns average predictive-memory cost only after reproduction of the same fitted process has been confirmed.

 If the primary criterion is not met, the conclusion is that the available data do not support a quantum memory reduction at the tested resolution.